The truth is this: we’ve all forgotten something once or twice.

 Essentially, sleep is a brain state that optimizes memory consolidation.

-REM sleep, which comes after slow-wave sleep, then stabilizes these transformed memories (4).
+REM sleep, which comes after slow-wave sleep, stabilizes these transformed memories (4).

 Research has demonstrated that prospective memory can be impaired in patients with psychiatric disorders, including depression.